vaibhavsagar/presentations/sat-solvers/presentation.md

 ## Rules

 - one number per cell
-- each number once per row
-- each number once per column
+- each number once per row/column
 - each number once per 3x3 sub-grid
 - must respect existing values

 ## Insight

 - 9 boolean variables for each cell!
+- only 1/9 is true, rest are false
 - $x_{r,c,1}$, $x_{r,c,2}$,...,$x_{r,c,9}$

 ## Each cell has at least one value